 Preparing Your Child for a Disney Audition

 Disney is very particular when trying to identify its talent.
-Mostly because The Walt Disney Company has come to realize that the kid they cast is much more important than simply another face on a TV show, they are ambassadors of the Disney brand.
+Mostly because The Walt Disney Company has come to realize that the kid they cast is much more important than simply another face on a TV show.
+These young actors and actresses are ambassadors of the Disney brand.
 This becomes that much more important when you realize how immediately recognizable and far-reaching the Disney brand is across the globe.

 There are a number of ways that your child might have been offered this opportunity.
 It may have come from an agent, a manager, a casting director, or possibly, one of the producers of one of the Disney Channel shows, or even an executive from Disney Channel itself.